 As a woman in my 40’s I am aware that changes can start happening to my mind and body, but I did not expect for it to hit me like a brick wall.
 In January of this past year I started feeling a little anxious, which is very uncommon for me.
 My mood has always been stable, so this was a shock.
 Then my blood pressure spiked and I was not sure if the anxiety was impacting my blood pressure or vice versa.
 There was also night sweats and at times difficulty sleeping, waking up at 3am.
-I started becoming very needy of my husband and not liking being alone, which is unusual for me as I have always loved my alone time.
+I started becoming very needy of my husband and not liking being alone, which is unusual for me as I have always been independent and loved my alone time.
 I reduced or stopped the activities I enjoyed like reading, hiking, exploring and organizing.
 I started working with my PCP to get my blood pressure under control.
 We touched on my anxiety, but I brushed it off thinking it would go away.

 To help with the blood pressure and anxiety I cut out alcohol, caffeine, sugar and reduced my carb and salt intake.
 I started a journal to keep track of mood, food and anything else that happened during the day.
 I have always walked a lot, but I increased my distance, making a point to go out on my lunch break, as well as after work.